HarperDB/documentation/docs/harperdb-studio/instances.md

 The HarperDB Studio allows you to administer all of your HarperDB instances in one place.
 HarperDB currently offers the following instance types:

 * **HarperDB Cloud Instance**
-Managed installations of HarperDB, what we call [HarperDB Cloud](https://harperdb.io/docs/harperdb-cloud/).
+Managed installations of HarperDB, what we call [HarperDB Cloud](../harperdb-cloud).
 * **5G Wavelength Instance**
-Managed installations of HarperDB running on the Verizon network through AWS Wavelength, what we call [5G Wavelength Instances](https://harperdb.io/docs/harperdb-cloud/verizon-5g-wavelength/). *Note, these instances are only accessible via the Verizon network.*
+Managed installations of HarperDB running on the Verizon network through AWS Wavelength, what we call [5G Wavelength Instances](../harperdb-cloud/verizon-5g-wavelength-instances.md). *Note, these instances are only accessible via the Verizon network.*
 * **User-Installed Instance**
 Any HarperDB installation that is managed by you.
 These include instances hosted within your cloud provider accounts (for example, from the AWS or Digital Ocean Marketplaces), privately hosted instances, or instances installed locally.

 All interactions between the Studio and your instances take place directly from your browser.
-HarperDB stores metadata about your instances, which enables the Studio to display these instances when you login.
-Beyond that, all traffic is routed from your browser to the HarperDB instances using the standard [HarperDB API](https://harperdb.io/docs/harperdb-api/).
+HarperDB stores metadata about your instances, which enables the Studio to display these instances when you log in.
+Beyond that, all traffic is routed from your browser to the HarperDB instances using the standard [HarperDB API](https://api.harperdb.io/).

 ## Organization Instance List
 A summary view of all instances within an organization can be viewed by clicking on the appropriate organization from the [HarperDB Studio Organizations](https://studio.harperdb.io/organizations) page.
 Each instance gets their own card.
 HarperDB Cloud and user-installed instances are listed together.